 - Bobby Jones said, “Golf is the closest game to the game we call life.
 You get bad breaks from good shots, and you get good breaks from bad shots—but you have you have to play the ball where it lies.”
 What are some of the bad breaks from good shots and good breaks from bad shots you’ve experienced in life?
 In what ways does Jesus’ invitation to rest in him reassure you about just “playing the ball where it lies”?

-This article is adapted from the upcoming film, THE MULLIGAN, which shares the story of Paul, an intensely driven CEO of a successful international business, who is a success in everything—except life.
+This article is adapted from the film, THE MULLIGAN, which shares the story of Paul, an intensely driven CEO of a successful international business, who is a success in everything—except life.
 Separated from his wife and estranged from his son, Paul’s steely-eyed focus remains solely on his next boardroom mega-deal.
 But like an errant tee-shot on a difficult hole, Paul’s life could use a do-over … a “mulligan” as golfers would say.
 Based on the popular book by Wally Armstrong and Ken Blanchard, THE MULLIGAN is an inspiring reminder that second chances are only one step away.

 You can view THE MULLIGAN at home on DVD or On Demand by CLICKING HERE.
 Whether it’s a second shot during a friendly round, rediscovering lost priorities, or the opportunity to make something good of a situation gone bad, there are times we all could use a mulligan.